GuildOfWeavers/AirScript/AirAssembly.md

 1. First, the static segment of the execution trace table is built by evaluating static register specifications against provided inputs.
 2. Then, the dynamic segment of the execution trace table is built by evaluating the transition function for each step of the computation.
     * The dynamic segment is built after the static segment because transition function should be able to access static registers at every step.
-3. Finally, the constraint evaluation table is built by applying constraint evaluator to the extended version of the execution trace.
+3. Finally, the constraint evaluation table is built by applying constraint evaluator to the execution trace.

+(the funny shape of the Inputs drawing is not accidental; check out [nested input register](#Nested-input-registers) example to see why).

 ## Module components

 ### Field declaration
 Field declaration section specifies a finite field to be used in all arithmetic expressions.
-Currently, only prime fields are supported.
-The declaration has the following form:
+The declaration expression has the following form:
 ```
-(field prime <modulus>)
+(field <type> <modulus>)
 ```
 where:
+* `type` specifies the type of the field.
+Currently, only `prime` fields are supported.
 * `modulus` specifies prime field modulus.

 For example: